albertodsandoval/albertodsandoval.github.io/_posts/2024-11-23-api-workshop.md

-Guzman did show us a few examples of what an API could look like in an application: a random cat image generator, a random inspiring quote, as well as a whether API displayed the weather for our location.
+Guzman did show us a few examples of what an API could look like in an application: a random cat image generator, a random inspiring quote generator, as well as a weather API that displays the weather for our location.
-This, of course, is just a few examples of what situation APIs are used in.
+This, of course, is just a few examples that show situations APIs can be used in.
-Generally, APIs are used in most every website or application.
-Almost every situation where you press a button or trigger an event and something loads up without transferring you to another URL is likely the work of an API.
+Generally, APIs are used in almost every website or application.
+Nearly every instance where you press a button or trigger an event and something loads up without transferring you to another URL is likely the work of an API.

 In all of these situations, the website (or application) running the